 JK:Yes, I mean I remember some nice examples from when we worked together, and you tried to illustrate to people how complex software is.
 And then I still know how you once told us that if you were printing out and piling up all software of a normal, medium-size insurance provider, it would be as high as a 30-floor skyscraper.
 Yes, you have to think about that.
 There you get a feeling for that complexity.
 I basically have content that is distributed on so many pages that I can pile it up 30 floors high.
 But if I understood you correctly now, then the problem is kind of that all these earlier mentioned software problems are based on the fact that companies don't have a handle on the topic of software development or rather software advancement, as one would have to say by your logic.

 B: Exactly.
 Right.
-You can basically trace all these reports in the media, the software errors, back to the fac that software advancement is not working.
-That is actually the key problem that you need to build more and more innovations into this software and that I don't have a handle on the software advancement.
+You can basically trace all these reports in the media, the software errors, back to the fact that software advancement is not working.
+That is actually the key problem that you need to build more and more innovations into this software and without having a handle on the software advancement.
 Incidentally, that is the continuing trend.
 So, I talked about banks and insurance before or machine engineering companies.
-All of these companies mutate more and more into software development companies.
+All of these companies are transforming more and more into software development companies.
 And unfortunately, these companies lack the proper excellence in that field.
 Maybe I can give you a few examples on how exactly this happens.
-Automobile companies or companies that come from the machine engineering sector know quite well how to build hardware, graspable matter.
+Automobile companies or companies that come from the machine engineering sector know quite well how to build hardware–tangible products.
 In terms of these processes, they work on the highest level.
 But they can't translate that to software building.
 Incidentally, that is also the reason for why Volkswagen, for example, is afraid of Tesla.
 Or let's move to the financial sector, the insurance sector, the old economy is partly being overtaken by Fintechs in certain areas of business.
 Why?
 Because the Fintechs have a better handle on software development.

 JK: Do I understand that correctly then?
 Can we have a little bit of hope that it's one of those legacy topics that you basically just have one of those old economy dinosaurs that hasn't quite found its footing in this whole area of software development yet while the new digital companies don't have as much of a problem with it?